 Last, use the remaining frosting to make an orange band to finish the brim of you witch's hats.
 Mix 5 drops of yellow for every 1 drop of red food coloring.
 We doubled that amount (10:2) so the orange would nice and bright, not pastel.

 Apply the orange frosting around the base of the peanut butter cup with a small cake decorating squeeze bottle, bag or even just a plastic sandwich bag with corner nipped off.
 Next time I will probably do this step while assembling the hats but this worked fine also.

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 Great for a snack on Halloween day!
 Older kids love to do these for the younger ones!

 This quick little Halloween dessert is easy to make so it's great for parties or just for fun.
-Kids and adults alike will love to munch on these sweet treats.
 Learn how to make them with this short how-to video.